wp-plugins/subscribe2/ReadMe.txt

 = Where can I get more information about the plugin features? =

-A comprehensive guide that covers many, if not all, of the Subscribe2 features is available to purchase from the [iAssistant](http://the-iassistant.com/subscribe2-guide/)
+A comprehensive guide that covers many, if not all, of the Subscribe2 features is available to purchase from the [My WP Works](http://mywpworks.com/store/subscribe2-ebook/)

 = Some or all email notifications fail to send, why?  = In the first instance ***check this with your hosting provider***, they have access to your server logs and will be able to tell you where and why emails are being blocked.